tjarkvandemerwe/tidyprompt/README.md

 hypothesized that this could improve the LLM’s performance on more complex tasks.

-For instance, function `answer_by_chain_of_thought` will add chain of thought reasoning mode to the LLM.
-This wraps the base prompt within a request for the LLM to reason step by step, asking it to provide the final answer within ‘FINISH\[<final answer here>\]’.
+For instance, `answer_by_chain_of_thought()` will add chain of thought reasoning mode to the prompt evaluation by the LLM.
+The function wraps the base prompt text within a request for the LLM to reason step by step, asking it to provide the final answer within ‘FINISH\[<final answer here>\]’.
 An extraction function then ensures only the final answer is returned.

 ``` r
   "What is 2 + 2?" |>